PBRjr/obsidian-eberron-notes/Campaign Notes/Factions/House Tarkanan.md

 - Challenge the power of established Dragonmarked Houses
 - Prove the strength of aberrant dragonmarks

+### Allies & Enemies
+- No direct alliances with other organizations or governments
+- Uneasy tru
 ### Resources/Capabilities

 - Network of establishments like the Dragon's Breath Tavern
 - Members have dangerous aberrant dragonmark powers

-### Activities
-- Assassinations

-### Allies & Enemies

-- Ally: Marix d'Cannith - provides mourning weapons
-- Enemy: The Boromar Clan - rival criminal organization

 ### PC Interactions